inabhi9/uassign-corenlp-celery-demo/ReadMe.md

 ### Running on local machine

-* Make necessary changes to config.py
+* Copy docker-builder/config.py.sample to parent directory as config.py and make necessary changes to it
 * For task worker
     You can run task worker on any no of machine.
 You need to setup only application requirements